-The Chief Judge's 2017 Hearing on Civil Legal Services in New York
+The Chief Judge's 2019 Hearing on Civil Legal Services in New York State

 The Hon.
 Janet DiFiore, Chief Judge of the State of New York, announces a statewide public hearing to evaluate the continuing unmet civil legal services needs in New York.
-The Chief Judge will preside over the hearing, where witnesses from all regions of the State will testify about the significance of accessible, publicly funded civil legal services.
+The Chief Judge will preside over the hearing, where presenters from all regions of the State will address the significance of accessible, publicly funded civil legal services.
 The Chief Judge will report to the Legislature, as requested in its June 2010 Joint Resolution, on the information obtained at the hearing and on the continuing work of the New York State Permanent Commission on Access to Justice.
-It is anticipated that the hearing testimony will inform future efforts by the Permanent Commission to enhance access to justice and ensure the fair administration of justice for all New Yorkers.
+It is anticipated that the hearing statements will inform future efforts by the Permanent Commission to enhance access to justice and ensure the fair administration of justice for all New Yorkers.

 This year, Chief Judge DiFiore will hold the statewide hearing at the New York Court of Appeals.
-The Chief Judge will be joined on the hearing panel by the four Presiding Justices of the Appellate Division: Presiding Justice Rolando T. Acosta of the First Department, Presiding Justice Randall T. Eng of the Second Department, Presiding Justice Karen K. Peters of the Third Department and Presiding Justice Gerald J. Whalen of the Fourth Department, as well as New York State's Chief Administrative Judge, Lawrence K. Marks, and the President of the New York State Bar Association, Sharon Stern Gerstman.
+The Chief Judge will be joined on the hearing panel by the four Presiding Justices of the Appellate Division: Presiding Justice Rolando T. Acosta of the First Department, Presiding Justice Alan D. Scheinkman of the Second Department, Presiding Justice Elizabeth A. Garry of the Third Department, and Presiding Justice Gerald J. Whalen of the Fourth Department, as well as New York State's Chief Administrative Judge, Lawrence K. Marks, and the President of the New York State Bar Association, Henry M. Greenberg.

-THE HEARING WILL TAKE PLACE AS FOLLOWS:

-MONDAY, SEPTEMBER 18, 2017 FROM 1:00 P.M. - 4:00 P.M.
+THE HEARING WILL TAKE PLACE AS FOLLOWS: MONDAY, SEPTEMBER 23, 2019 FROM 1:00 P.M. - 4:00 P.M.
 COURT OF APPEALS HALL, 20 EAGLE STREET, ALBANY

-The purpose of the public hearing is to receive the views of interested individuals, organizations and entities on the following issues:
+The purpose of the public hearing is to receive relevant information from interested individuals, organizations and other entities on the following issues:

-- The impact of Judiciary Civil Legal Services funding on the delivery of civil legal services, in particular in enhancing the fair and efficient administration of justice in state courts. - The current state and scope of the unmet need for civil legal services by low-income New Yorkers confronting legal problems involving the "essentials of life," including housing, family stability and personal safety in domestic relations, access to health care or education, or subsistence income and benefits. - The economic and social consequences of insufficient civil legal services for communities, courts and individuals, including the impact on the elderly, veterans and children. - The benefits to individuals, communities, the courts, and the State, from the provision of civil legal services in matters involving the "essentials of life." - The particular problems affecting the availability of legal services in rural communities and how to address them - The unique issues presented to state courts, particularly family court, in proceedings related to immigration issues. - The potential for reduction of unmet needs through: - Preventive and early intervention services. - Enhanced use of technology, including identifying areas where improvements in technology access and utilization can increase the delivery and efficacy of legal services. - Expansion of the availability of civil legal assistance through increased pro bono services and limited-scope representation. - Innovations in law school and law student involvement in serving communities in need through clinical, experiential and fellowship options, including the Pro Bono Scholars Program and Poverty Justice Solutions.
+- The impact of Judiciary Civil Legal Services funding on the delivery of civil legal services and the fair and efficient administration of justice in the state courts. - The current state and scope of the unmet need for civil legal services by low-income New Yorkers confronting legal problems involving the "essentials of life," including housing, family stability and personal safety in domestic relations, access to healthcare, education, or subsistence income and public benefits. - The ongoing efforts to implement a Strategic Action Plan that combines statewide access to justice improvements with local community organizing and initiatives to help ensure effective assistance to 100% of New Yorkers in need. - The economic and social consequences of insufficient civil legal services for courts, communities, and individuals, including persons with disabilities, the elderly, veterans, and children. - The benefits to individuals, communities, the courts, and the State from the provision of civil legal services where "essentials of life" are at stake. - The particular problems affecting the availability of civil legal services in rural communities and how to address them. - The unique issues presented to state courts, particularly family court, in proceedings related to immigration status. - The potential for reduction of unmet needs through: - Preventive and early intervention services. - Enhanced use of technology, including identifying areas where improvements in technology access and utilization can increase the delivery and efficacy of legal services. - Expansion of the availability of civil legal assistance through increased pro bono services and limited-scope representation.

-- Programs using volunteers who are not lawyers, including the Court Navigator Program and the Legal Hand neighborhood storefront centers. - New and/or expanded community collaborations among legal services providers, law schools, colleges and universities, public libraries and hospitals.
+- Innovations in law school and law student involvement in serving communities in need through clinical, experiential, pipeline and fellowship programs. - Programs using volunteers who are not lawyers, including the Court Navigator Program and the Legal Hand neighborhood storefront centers. - New or expanded community collaborations among legal services providers, law schools, colleges and universities, public libraries, hospitals, and clergy.